aidantr/FuzzyCRegression.jl/docs/src/package.md

 Pkg.add("FuzzyCRegression")
 ```

-will install the package and its dependencies, which include [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for minimzation and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) for automatic differentiation.
+will install the package and its dependencies, which include [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for minimization and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) for automatic differentiation.

 ## Fitting the FCR model